DHTMLX/gantt-docs/data/desktop/auto_scheduling.md

 There are several types of time constraints:

-1\. **As soon as possible** - If this constraint is set to an independent task, the task starts at the same time that the project does.
-If this constraint is set to a dependent task, the task starts as soon as its predecessor tasks end.
+1\. **As soon as possible** - If this constraint is set to an independent task and the **strict** mode is enabled, the task starts at the same time that the project does.
+If the **strict** mode is disabled, the task starts on the specified date. <br>If this constraint is set to a dependent task, the task starts as soon as its predecessor tasks end.

 2\. **As late as possible** - If this constraint is set to an independent task, the task ends at the same time that the project does.
 If this constraint is set to a dependent task, the end of the task coincides with the start of its immediate successor task.